-Each workday you will find a dedicated team of enthusiastic and friendly volunteers who, working with conservation experts, are making great progress in restoring these aircraft.
-Enthusiasm, pride and attention to detail mark this restoration project, in spite of the daunting task.
+Every workday you will find a dedicated team of enthusiastic and friendly volunteers which, working with Museum conservation experts, is making great progress restoring this aircraft.

-Project North Star began with a group of aviation enthusiasts who see these machines as more than just wood, metal and fabric.
-Some were flight crew, ground crew, builders or researchers, who have a personal connection to the North Star and who wish to see this aircraft preserved for its historic significance.
-Others on the restoration team simply enjoy the opportunity to do their part in preserving a piece of aviation history.
+Project North Star began with a group of aviation enthusiasts which sees these machines as more than just wood, metal, and fabric.
+Some of the group were flight crew, ground crew, builders, or researchers, each of whom has a personal connection to the North Star and wishes to see this aircraft preserved for its historic significance.
+Others in the restoration team simply enjoy the opportunity to do their part in preserving a piece of aviation history.

-This site provides information on the North Star aircraft and the volunteers of Project North Star.
-Please check out the historic photos and photos of restoration work in the Photo Gallery, and read current and past articles on the restoration effort in our newsletter, the NStar Chronicle.
+This website provides information on the North Star aircraft and the volunteers of Project North Star.
+Please have a look at the photos of restoration work in the Gallery.

-If you would like to help our team with this restoration, you can join our Project North Star Association Of Canada or make a tax deductible donation by completing the Membership form on the Members page, or you can join our team of volunteers at the Canada Aviation and Space Museum in Ottawa.
+If you would like to help with the restoration of the North Star, we invite you to join our association, Project North Star Association Of Canada, or make a tax-deductible donation by completing the Membership form on the Members page.
+You can also apply to join our team of volunteers at the Canada Aviation and Space Museum in Ottawa.